 We’re happy to report that more and more DIY tools are moving into automation territory.
 Among the tools we tested, ActiveCampaign is certainly the most powerful newsletter service for automations.
 But other providers such as GetResponse and Brevo are catching up.

-We’re excited to see how MailChimp, the biggest among the newsletter service providers, will try to hold its ground in the future.
+We’re excited to see how Mailchimp, the biggest among the newsletter service providers, will try to hold its ground in the future.
 Because when it comes to automation, they aren’t doing too well at the moment.

 What’s clear, though, is that more and more providers are adding marketing automation to their feature set – a sign of how indisposable it’s becoming to small and large businesses alike.
 And for businesses who weren’t able to benefit from marketing automation before, that can only mean good things.